-- Once the mirepoix is softened and fragrant add the garlic, chicken, peas, corn and milk.
+- Once the flour has cooked for a couple of minutes, add the garlic, chicken, peas, corn, and milk.
 Stir to combine well, then taste.
-Add more cajun seasoning or salt if needed.
-Once you’re satisfied crack in your black pepper.
+Add more cajun seasoning or salt if needed and once you’re satisfied crack in your black pepper.

 - Reduce the heat to low and allow it to simmer for 5-7 minutes until thickened.
 Then remove from heat and allow to cool slightly.

 - Spoon your filling into the pie pan, being careful not to overfill.